fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is authenticated and is the user specified by `username` or a blueshirt or teacher in the same college as the user specified by `username`, otherwise 403.
+200 if the user is authenticated and is the user specified by `username` or a blueshirt or team leader in the same college as the user specified by `username`, otherwise 403.

 ####Response body